pipaslot/authorization/README.md

 ```

 #### Configure with authentication
-To make authentication and authorization working together you will have to implement IClaimPrincipalProvider.
+To make authentication and authorization working together you will have to implement IIdentityProvider.
-If you are using web application, it just need to access ClaimPrincipal available from IHttpContextAcessor.
+If you are using web application, it just need to access ClaimPrincipal available from IHttpContextAccessor.
 Then use method RoleToClaim when you will be adding roles to user identity.

 ### Use in application